 How involved is the 1031 Exchange Process?

 The typical 1031 Exchange, when managed properly by an experienced Qualified Intermediary (QI) such as EquipEx, adds minimal time and work for you, the Exchanger, and other parties involved.
 When completing your first “1031,” plan on an at least an hour or two to review and execute Exchange Agreement documents with the QI and an extra 30 minutes minimum for each sale and purchase relating to the Exchange.
 Related parties (the buyers and sellers you are transacting with, and possibly their agents) have only to receive notification of your participation in the Exchange.
 Finally, you or your tax professional will complete an IRS form, usually Form 8824, which provides value and basis information on the properties exchanged.
-This form accompanies your federal tax return; time involved depends on the number of properties exchanged and accessibility to details (when purchased, price paid, depreciation taken, improvements made, remaining depreciable life at time of sale, etc.).
-The typical time and dollars invested are small in comparison to the financial benefits garnered!
+This form accompanies your federal tax return; time involved depends on the number of properties exchanged and accessibility to details (when purchased, price paid, depreciation taken, improvements made, etc.).
+Time and dollars invested are typically small in comparison to the financial benefits garnered!

 What is the “nanosecond” rule?